info201b-au20/group6-project/README.md

 #### where did you download the data?
 From the website [insideairbnb.com](http://insideairbnb.com/get-the-data.html) which contains a collection of Airbnb datasets for various cities/locations.
 #### How was the data collected or generated?
 Make sure to explain who collected the data (not necessarily the same people that host the data), and who or what the data is about?
 The data is sourced from publicly available information from Airbnb.
+The contents of the dataset here is the same as the Boston dataset (same features), but with Boston listings.
 #### How many observations (rows) are in your Data
 6398 rows
 #### How many features (columns) are in the data?